kurron/aws-ecs-compose-experiment/README.md

 Use `bin/remove-service.sh` to spindown all running instances and then destroy the service definition.
 This operation cannot be undone.

+##Installing Services
+Running `bin/create-service.sh` will install your services into ECS but will not start them.

 #Troubleshooting

 #License and Credits